 The CSMI will facilitate new development in the area by providing an outlet for stormwater.

 The CSMI infrastructure has been planned to facilitate anticipated new development in the region over the next 25 years.
 The CSMI Infrastructure will service an area that is projected to see population growth as well as growth of industrial and commercial development.
-Current, ‘zero-release’ stormwater strategies that developers must implement are inadequate, costly, and implemented on a case-by-case basis.
-A regional solution will provide an adequate and ready-made stormwater outfall for developers in the area, reducing risk of costly emergency pumping and ‘zero-release’ infrastructure that must be built on a case by case basis.
+Current, ‘zero-release’ stormwater strategies that developers must implement are costly and inadequate without a significant land allocation and implemented on a case-by-case basis.
+A regional solution will provide an adequate and ready-made stormwater outfall for developers in the area, reducing risk of costly emergency pumping and ‘zero-release’ infrastructure that must be built on a case-by-case basis.

 Many of the partners have recently completed Master Drainage Plans for development areas within the CSMI region to further define the existing constraints and develop long-term sustainable plans.
 However, each Master Drainage Plan also relies on the development of a regional system to ultimately provide an outfall.